carolabonamico/class-assignments-manager/README.md

 - **Error Codes:**
   - `401 Unauthorized`: not authenticated
   - `403 Forbidden`: not a teacher
-  - `400 Bad Request`: invalid score, assignment not open
+  - `404 Not Found`: assignment not found or not open
+  - `422 Unprocessable Entity`: invalid score
   - `500 Internal Server Error`: server/database error

 ### GET `/api/assignments/closed-with-average`